 The United Kingdom imported 37% of its primary energy in 2022 from foreign countries.
-This leaves us vulnerable to price increases when there are issues with supply abroad.
-Battery Energy Storage will help to keep electricity affordable and our supplies secure.
+This leaves us vulnerable to price increases when there issues with supply abroad such as the ongoing Russian invasion of Ukraine.
+Mowbray Battery Energy Storage will help to keep electricity affordable and our supplies secure.